aitorciki/Character-Generator-2.0/README.md

 #### To the right of the tab is the "Try Character" button.
 Clicking this button will transport you to a simulated world where you can test out how your character looks and feels.

 ### -Save Character-
 #### To the right of the tabs is a button labeled "Save".
 Clicking this button opens a popup allowing you to save your character as a png file on your computer.
-Simply input the name you want for your character and it's size, then click save.
+Simply input the name you want for your character, it's size and optionally select which part of the spritesheet to save.
+You can save the entire spritesheet or only a particular animation, then click save.

 #### Once saved, you'll be shown statistics about how many characters have been created and a button will be shown which when clicked will show where your character was saved.